AitoDotAI/aito-python-tools/docs/source/sql.rst

 SDK Integration
 ---------------

-You can connect to your SQL Database using the :py:class:`~aito.sdk.sql_connection.SQLConnection`.
+You can connect to your SQL Database using the :py:class:`~aito.utils.sql_connection.SQLConnection`.
 The example below shows how you can upload a SQL query results to an Aito table:

 .. code:: python

-  from aito.sdk.sql_connection import SQLConnection connection = SQLConnection(
+  from aito.utils.sql_connection import SQLConnection connection = SQLConnection(
     sql_driver='PostgreSQL Unicode',
     sql_server='localhost',